 Results: A heterogeneity test was performed for headaches (children, adolescents, and both groups) and migraine.
-Considering that the chi-square test result was not significant (P>0.05), the results of the fixed model were reported.
+Considering that the chi-square test result was insignificant (P>0.05), the results of the fixed model were reported.
 Based on the reported results, the odds ratio estimate of the meta-analysis of children's headaches in the Fixed model was equal to 1.51.
-Furthermore, the results of the meta-analysis demonstrated that the odds ratio of headache in adolescents was 1.48, and in both groups (children and adolescents), it was 1.51.
+Furthermore, the meta-analysis results demonstrated that the odds ratio of headache in adolescents was 1.48; in both groups (children and adolescents), it was 1.51.
 The meta-analysis on migraine, with only two studies in this field, was equal to 1.52.